-The Garden, located on the corner of Kane and St. Cloud Streets on the North side of La Crosse, is situated land rented from the city of La Crosse.
-Under the direction of the garden staff, hundreds of volunteers assist with planting, weeding, and harvesting each season in order to distribute free vegetables to the community.
+The Garden is located on the corner of Kane and St. Cloud Streets on the North side of La Crosse.
+Under the direction of the garden staff, hundreds of volunteers assist with planting, weeding, and harvesting each season.
 The garden is a proud recipient of funding from the City of La Crosse through a Community Development Block Grant (CDBG).

 The Kane Street Community Garden relies on volunteers to be successful.
-Volunteers are welcome during the following hours (from March 15 – October 15: (limited hours are available from October 15-March 14)
+Volunteers are welcome during the following hours from March 15 – October 15: (limited hours are available from October 15-March 14)